NilFoundation/crypto3/docs/implementation.md

 ### Field Parameters ### {#field_parameters}

 Other field parameters are kept in the specific structures.
 All this structures inherit from basic `params` structure, containing all the basic parameters.

 For example, `extension_params` structure keeps all the parameters needed for field and field extensions arithmetical operation evaluations.

 ### Field Element Algorithms ### {#field_element_algorithms}

 Field element corresponds an element of the field and has all the needed methods and overloaded arithmetic operators.
 The corresponding algorithms are also defined here.
 As the backend they use now Boost::multiprecision, but it can be easily changed.

 ## Elliptic Curves Architecture ## {#curves_architecture}

-Fields module architecture consists of several parts listed below:
+Curves were build upon the `fields`.
+So it basically consist of several parts listed below:

-1. Curve Type Policies (NIST/Weierstrass)
+1. Curve Policies
-2. Curve Policies
+2. Curve g1, g2 group element arithmetic
-3. Curve Element Algorithms
+3. Basic curve policies

 @dot
 digraph curves_arch {